 John’s research has been supported by the Hyde Academic-Year Fellowship for Research Abroad in the Humanities, the Seeger ‘52 Graduate Fellowship in Hellenic Studies, and a Mellon Summer Fellowship from the Pontifical Institute of Mediaeval Studies in Toronto.
 He spent Spring 2014 at The Johns Hopkins University and the 2014–2015 Academic Year as a Fellow at the Bibliotheca Hertziana (Max-Planck-Institut für Kunstgeschichte).
-From 2015 to 2017, he was awarded the Marian and Andrew Heiskell/Samuel H. Kress Foundation Rome Prize Fellowship in Medieval Studies at the American Academy in Rome.
+From 2015 to 2017, he was the Marian and Andrew Heiskell/Samuel H. Kress Foundation Rome Prize Fellow in Medieval Studies at the American Academy in Rome.

 “Kara’s Dust.”
 The Ecstasy of St. Kara / Kara Walker: New Works, eds.
-Reto Thüring and Beau Rutland, exh. cat.
-Cleveland Museum of Art (New Haven and London: Yale University Press, 2016): 30–33.
+R. Thüring and B. Rutland, exh. cat.
+Cleveland Museum of Art (New Haven/London: Yale University Press, 2016): 30–33.

 “The Truth in Material Things.”
-TRANSLATIO / Emily Jacir: Via Crucis, eds.
-Emily Jacir, John Lansdowne, and Christopher MacEvitt (Rome: NERO, 2016): 4–16.
+TRANSLATIO / Emily Jacir: Via Crucis (Rome: NERO, 2016): 4–16.

 “Flesh, Visual Arts”; “Gemstones, Visual Arts”; “Heavenly Ladder, Visual Arts.”
 Entries in Encyclopedia of the Bible and Its Reception, 13 vols., eds.
-Dale C. Allison, Jr. et al. (Berlin: DeGruyter, 2014–2015): 9.189–190; 9.1102–1103; 11.596–597.
+D. C. Allison, Jr. et al. (Berlin: DeGruyter, 2014–2015): 9.189–190; 9.1102–1103; 11.596–597.